alexanderwalford-official/Learning-Assembly/README.md

 # Learning Assembly
- It's time for me to challenge myself to learn some assmbly language!
+It's time for me to challenge myself and learn some assembly language!
 I'm taking you on this journey with me too..

 ## Useful Resources
 - Assembly cheat sheet: https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf